blehotay/vgv_coffee_image_app/README.md

 ## Getting Started

-This is a sample app that fetches a coffee image from an api and allows a user to store to favorites using BLoC and repository pattern
+This is a sample app that fetches a coffee image from https://coffee.alexflipnote.dev/ Coffee Api and allows a user to store to favorites using BLoC and repository pattern

 Run the app on iOS simulator or Android emulator.
 When the app loads, a new coffee i